Keszi94/pawgress/README.md

 * [This article on bastakiss.com](https://bastakiss.com/blog/django-6/effective-implementation-of-django-templates-structure-inheritance-and-best-practices-800) helped me with template structuring.
 * I gathered information from the [Django Documentation](https://www.djangoproject.com/) throughout the build.
-* All Course and Bundle contents, including titles and descriptions were created by [ChatGPT](https://chatgpt.com/).
+* All Course and Bundle contents, including titles and descriptions as well as the subscription welcome letter and facebook post contents were created by [ChatGPT](https://chatgpt.com/).
 * [Flake8 documentation](https://flake8.pycqa.org/en/3.1.1/index.html)
 * I have gathered some useful information from the following youtube videos:
     * [E-commerce Website With Django and Vue Tutorial (Django Rest Framework)](https://www.youtube.com/watch?v=Yg5zkd9nm6w&ab_channel=freeCodeCamp.org)